Paris Jackson Was Michael Jackson’s Favorite Child: ‘I Was The Princess’

 Paris Jackson’s fashion sense has garnered so much attention lately that it was announced less than two weeks ago that she was signed by IMG Models, the same company that represents Bella and Gigi Hadid as well as Ashley Graham.

 Despite being the spawn of Michael Jackson and growing up in Neverland Ranch.
-The newest interview of Paris Jackson paints her to be one of the most down to Earth celebrity children in existence.
+The newest interview of Paris Jackson paints her to be one of the most down to earth celebrity children in existence.
 The 18-year old heir to pop royalty is currently living modestly in a studio on the grounds of the old Jackson family estate in Los Angeles.
 It turns out that despite inheriting quite a bit from her late father, Paris lives like she wasn’t Michael Jackson’s daughter.
-She doesn’t have a maid service or help at her small home and is relegated to making her own bed, cleaning up her own messes and as indicated in the newest interview, changing her own light bulbs.
+She doesn’t have a maid service or help at her small home and is relegated to making her own bed, cleaning up her own messes, and as indicated in the newest interview, changing her own light bulbs.

-Despite Michael Jackson’s early influence on her fashion sense, Paris Jackson’s style has been explained as part hippie, party rock n’ roll.
+Despite Michael Jackson’s early influence on her fashion sense, Paris Jackson’s style has been explained as part hippie, part rock n’ roll.
 When she was much younger, her father would dress her up in very girly outfits that could even be considered old fashioned.
 Now her look is more retro and artsy and she definitely gives off the vibe of a really cool chick.

 It turns out that Michael Jackson really did shelter his children as much as the tabloids often reported.
 When Paris was finally able to make her way into the world, she described it as scary.